Angelina Jolie Split Reportedly Makes Brad Pitt Drastically Change Movie Plans For Shiloh Jolie-Pitt And Kids

 Brad Pitt Prioritizes Being Close To Kids Over Choosing Perfect Movie, Claims Source

-The source said that even if Brad is offered a dream movie opportunity, Pitt is rejecting films that would force him to travel far from the six kids who he shares with Angelina Jolie.
+The source said that even if Brad is offered a dream movie opportunity, Pitt is rejecting films that would force him to travel far from the six kids he shares with Angelina Jolie.

 “While his custody battle with Angelina Jolie, 42, drags on, Brad Pitt is doing what he can to stay close to his six kids — including staying close to home!”